jenkinsci/conjur-credentials-plugin/README.md

       - !host Pipeline
 ```

-Use the Conjur CLI to load `author-jwt-jenkins-host.yml` into `root`:
+Use the Secrets Manager CLI to load `author-jwt-jenkins-host.yml` into `root`:

 ```
 conjur policy load -f /path/to/file/authn-jwt-jenkins-host.yml -b root
 ```

 Save the following policy as `grant-app-access.yml`.
-This policy allows your host permission to authenticate to Conjur using the JWT authenticator:
+This policy allows your host permission to authenticate to Secrets Manager using the JWT authenticator:
 ```
 - !grant
   role: !group conjur/authn-jwt/jenkins/jwt-authn-access